simplyzetax/nomon/README.md

 A high-performance DNS-over-HTTPS proxy built for Cloudflare Workers with integrated Pi-hole blocklist filtering.

+## TODO

+- Add a webinterface / api for adding custom blocklists globally
+- Add the ability to redirect existing hostnames to custom IPs

 ## ✨ Features

 - **DNS-over-HTTPS Proxy**: Forwards DNS queries to Cloudflare's secure DNS